muji4g/muji4g/README.md

-- 👋 Hi, I’m @muji4g
+- 👋 Hi, I’m @muji4g Or Syed Mujtaba Ali
-- 👀 I’m interested in Front End Web Development (currently learning), Ethical Hacking(will be starting right after FE DEV)
+- 👀 I’m interested in Front End Web Development And Flutter Full Stack Development, Ethical Hacking(will be starting right after FE DEV)
-- 🌱 I’m currently learning Front And Development and right after completion i am thinking to start learning Ethical hacking and cyber security
+- 🌱I have completed Front End Development, Flutter Development and my next aim is to start learning about CyberSecurity
-- 💞️ I’m looking to collaborate on Web Developemnt Java script codes and React codes
+- 💞️ I’m looking to collaborate on Web Developemnt Java script codes and Flutter Dart codes!
 - 📫 Reach Me using github, Email address

 <!---